Citizens Commission of Inquiry: Impact and legacy

-Telford Taylor, former chief U.S. prosecutor at the Nuremberg trials stated on the Dick Cavett Show that General William Westmoreland might be convicted as a war criminal if Nuremberg principles from World War II were applied to the Vietnam War.
-Taylor, himself a retired brigadier general in the Army Reserve, explained that the U.S. Army applied this standard of justice in the trial of Japanese General Tomoyuki Yamashita.
-Yamashita was convicted of war crimes and hanged for atrocities committed by his troops in the Philippines.
-Taylor attributed his opinion to the evidence of atrocities and war crimes offered by veterans and active-duty soldiers, who were testifying under the auspices of the Citizens Commission of Inquiry.
+Telford Taylor, former chief U.S. prosecutor at the Nuremberg trials, stated on the Dick Cavett Show that General William Westmoreland might be convicted as a war criminal if Nuremberg principles from World War II were applied to the Vietnam War.
+Taylor attributed his opinion to the evidence of atrocities and war crimes offered by veterans and active-duty soldiers, and collected by CCI.
+Taylor, himself a retired brigadier general in the Army Reserve, explained that the U.S. Army had used the Nuremberg standard in the trial of Japanese General Tomoyuki Yamashita, who was convicted of war crimes and hanged for atrocities carried out by his troops in the Philippines.

-The Concerned Officers Movement (COM) held two press conferences under the auspices of the Citizens Commission of Inquiry on January 12, 1971 in Washington, D.C. and January 20, 1971 in Los Angeles calling for an investigation into the "responsibility for war crimes of key military figures", including Generals William Westmoreland and Creighton Abrams, and Admiral Elmo Zumwalt.
+The Concerned Officers Movement (COM) held two CCI-sponsored press conferences—on January 12, 1971 in Washington, D.C., and January 20, 1971 in Los Angeles—calling for an investigation into the "responsibility for war crimes of key military figures", including Generals William Westmoreland and Creighton Abrams, and Admiral Elmo Zumwalt.
 The Washington, D.C.
-COM members involved were CAPT Robert Master, USA and CAPT Grier Merwin, USA, both doctors; Capt.
+COM members were: Capt.
+Robert Master, USA and Capt.
+Grier Merwin, USA, both doctors; Capt.
 Edward G. Fox, a zoologist in the Army Medical Service Corps; First Lieutenant Louis Font, a West Point graduate; and LTJG Peter Dunkelberger, USN, a management systems analyst stationed at the Pentagon.
 In Los Angeles were LT Norman Banks, USAF, LTJG Ted Shallcross, USN, LT James Skelly, USN, and LTJG John Kent, USN, an Annapolis graduate, all-American wrestler and jet fighter pilot.

-The Winter Soldier Investigation, which ran from January 31, 1971 to February 2, 1971, followed in the paths of both the Citizens Commission of Inquiry and the Russell Tribunal.
-This event was organized by Vietnam Veterans Against the War, and some of its leaders have credited the National Committee for a Citizens Commission of Inquiry on U.S. War Crimes in Vietnam with establishing the credibility of veterans' voices of dissent.
-Internal divisions between the two groups led each to work independently of the other.
+The Winter Soldier Investigation, which ran from January 31, 1971 to February 2, 1971, followed in the path of CCI and the Russell Tribunal.
+This media event was organized by Vietnam Veterans Against the War, and some of its leaders cited the work of CCI for establishing the credibility of veterans' voices of dissent.
+However, internal divisions between CCI and Vietnam Veterans Against the War led to each working independently of the other.

 The Citizens Commission of Inquiry disbanded in December 1971.